quki3/ECMAScript/mongoose/README.md

 ## doc
 ## challenges
 1. 1/
-   - a/ create connection with mongoose.
+   - a/ create connection with mongoose. your doc.
+   - b/ do the testing of connection on mongoose. your doc.